Professor Michael Lister

-Michael is Reader in Politics.
+Michael is Professor of Politics.
 He joined the Department in November 2007, having previously been Lecturer in Politics at the University of Surrey and an ESRC/Office of the Deputy Prime Minister (ODPM) Postdoctoral Research Fellow at the University of Birmingham, where he also gained his PhD.
+His research and teaching interests focus around the intersections of terrorism/counterterrorism and public understandings of security and citizenship.
+He has been invited to speak about his research by the Home Office, police officers and independent review bodies.
+Michael is currently Research Lead for the School of Law and Social Sciences.
 He is also a Fellow of the Higher Education Academy.

 Teaching and supervision

 - U23122 The Government and Politics of the USA

 - U23176 Counter Terrorism in Comparative Perspective

 - P23120 Critical Approaches to Terrorism